featherbear/UNSW-CSE-Thesis/site/content/posts/seminar-a-preparation.md

 ## Background Material

+Dennis Giese

+* Dustcloud
+* Valetudo
+* MiIO
+* HomeAssistant

 ## Hypothesis / Problem

-> How have manufacturers of IoT-enabled / smart home devices addressed the uprising prevalence of digital privacy and integrity
+> How have manufacturers of IoT-enabled / smart home devices addressed the increasing concerns of digital privacy and integrity

 ***